eliazzo/eliazzo/README.md

 - Using asynchronous JavaScript and open API's: <a href="https://fac27.github.io/Git-a-dog/">Git-a-dog</a><br>

 - Focusing on accessible web development and high quality CSS practices: <a href="https://github.com/fac27/agency-website">Agency Website</a><br>

+- A whiteboard and sticker feature created using vanilla JavaScript completed as part of a take-home challenge set by [tldraw](https://github.com/tldraw): <a href="https://github.com/eliazzo/tldraw">Tldraw take-home</a><br>

 - Just for fun - originally an application project that has turned into an ongoing project where I can apply new learnings: <a href="https://github.com/eliazzo/Movie-data">Movie Data UI</a><br>